kkettinger/go-tinysa/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/kkettinger/go-tinysa)](https://goreportcard.com/report/github.com/kkettinger/go-tinysa)

 # go-tinysa

-The `go-tinysa` is a sdk for controlling and interacting with the [tinySA](https://www.tinysa.org/) spectrum analyzer via its USB serial interface.
+`go-tinysa` is a sdk for controlling and interacting with the [tinySA](https://www.tinysa.org/) spectrum analyzer via its USB serial interface.
 It contains methods that allows you to:

 - Configure sweep parameters (frequency range, center, span, ...)
 - Configure markers and traces